lean257/du/README.md

 ```

 ### WIP
-1. ability to list only files with specific critiria like du -*
+1. ability to list only files with specific criteria like du -*